Clinical Assistant Visa Sponsorship Jobs in Illinois

 Which visa types are most common for clinical assistant roles in Illinois?

-The H-1B is the most common visa for clinical assistants in Illinois, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a specific field.
-Some positions at university-affiliated hospitals may qualify for the J-1 exchange visitor program, particularly in training or research contexts.
-TN status is available to Canadian and Mexican nationals in qualifying healthcare roles.
+The H-1B visa is the most common visa for clinical assistants in Illinois, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a specific field.
+Some positions at university-affiliated hospitals may qualify for the J-1 visa exchange visitor program, particularly in training or research contexts.
+TN visa status is available to Canadian and Mexican nationals in qualifying healthcare roles.
 Eligibility depends on the specific position and employer.

 Which cities in Illinois have the most clinical assistant sponsorship jobs?